Explainable Activity Recognition for Smart Home Systems: Discussion

-\item LIME and LIME+ explanations caused more users to doubt the correctness of the activity recognition model (Section \ref{sec:RQ2});
+\item LIME and LIME+ explanations both caused more users to doubt the correctness of the activity recognition model (Section \ref{sec:asynchronous-study}, but that LIME explanations, particularly, evoked the need for additional information a significant amount of times (Section \ref{sec:synchronous-study});

-\item SHAP and Anchors increased user confidence in the accuracy of the AR model and smart home system (Section \ref{sec:RQ2}); and
+\item SHAP significantly increased user confidence in the accuracy of the HAR model and smart home system across both asynchronous and synchronous remote care-giving scenarios (Section \ref{sec:asynchronous-study} \& Section \ref{sec:asynchronous-study}); and

-\item SHAP was more effective in improving user confidence in the correctness of the AR model than Anchors (Section \ref{sec:RQ2}).
-This may be because SHAP more frequently explained activities in terms of events that occurred rather than the absence of events (83.2\% for SHAP vs 65.5\% for Anchors), which users may find more intuitive (Section \ref{sec:evaluatation:accurate:results}). \end{itemize}
+\item SHAP explanations required considerably less requests of additional information from off-site household occupants during real-time caregiver monitoring in comparison to other XAI-model explanations (Section \ref{sec:synchronous-study}). \end{itemize}

-Taking all of these factors into consideration, we find that the SHAP model results in the most effective explanations.
-We also note that users did not show a significant or consistent preference between the various explanations when asked to indicate preference (Figure \ref{fig:xai_prefs}), suggesting that possibly a broad spectrum of acceptable explanations may exist.
+Taking these factors into consideration, across both the expert and non-expert analysis, we find that the SHAP model results in the most effective explanations.
+While there is a strong desire for explanations, especially in real-time remote caregiver monitoring, we note that in many instances users did not show a significant preference between the various explanations when asked to indicate preference (Figure \ref{fig:xai_prefs}), suggesting that possibly a broad spectrum of acceptable explanations may exist, including explanations even more effective than the ones producible by current XAI-model based techniques.
 More generally, these findings lead to new research questions in a number of areas:

 \textbf{The benefits of explanations:} Our work clearly demonstrates that providing explanations to end users of activity recognition systems is of great value within the domain of smart home automation.
-As in other areas of XAI, AR explanations serve to elucidate the decision making process of a complex computational model and enable users to gain understanding of which factors most significantly influenced model outcome.
+As in other areas of XAI, HAR explanations serve to elucidate the decision making process of a complex computational model and enable users to gain understanding of which factors most significantly influenced model outcome \cite{dovsilovic2018explainable}.
 Increased user understanding in turn leads to increased confidence in the system.
 This finding raises many questions for future work.
-For example, how can we improve computational methods for XAI, particularly as they apply to temporal decision making?
+For example, how can we improve computational methods for XAI, particularly as they apply to temporal decision making settings?
 Furthermore, does incorporating XAI into deployed systems smart home lead to improved user satisfaction, trust and long-term use?